Kimserey/BlogArchive/y.md

 ## 2. Solution

-Again the problem was due to my machine having 2 adb versions and the path in `$PATH` was the wrong one.
+Again the problem was due to my machine having two adb versions and the adb location in $PATH was the wrong one.
-In order to check this I looked at the path `echo $PATH` and saw that the path was incorrect.
+In order to check verify that, I ran echo $PATH and saw that the path was incorrect.
-My path in `~/.bash_profile` which is the script executed on each start of bash therefore I went ahead and changed it:
+In order to rectify that, I modified the `~/.bash_profile` which is the script executed on each start of bash by removing the wrong path and adding the correct one.

 ```
 vim ~/.bash_profile